McForce/projectapp/ContractorChangesSD.md

 On save, validate that the total Cost matches the Opportunity Amount.
 If a Contractor Change’s Cost is updated, set its Change Type to "Reallocation" before update.
 Dont use a trigger, handle in the controller through the save action
+Methods:
+  1. Get Contractor Changes
+  2. Get Opportunity Amount
+  3. Update Multiple Contractor Changes

-Apex Wrapper Class:
+Apex Helper Class: OpportunityContractorHandler
-Create a Wrapper class (e.g., ContractorChangeWrapper) to:
+Create a Helper class to:
 Aggregate data for each Contractor Change (Contractor Name, Cost, Budget Percentage, Change Type, etc.).
 Expose calculated fields like Budget Percentage.
 Pass data efficiently to/from the LWC.

 Frontend Implementation:
-Lightning Web Component (LWC):
-Display a table of Contractor Changes with columns: Contractor (Contractor Change record) , Cost (editable), Budget Percentage (read-only).
+Lightning Web Component (LWC): ContractorChanges Display a table of Contractor Changes with columns: Contractor (Contractor Change record) , Cost (editable), Budget Percentage (read-only).
 Calculate and display the Budget Total (sum of Costs) at the bottom.
 Allow inline editing of the Cost field.